 Today we have selected Tanya Kobzar to take her interview.
-She is the Founder and CEO of Diversido.
+She is the Founder and CEO of Diversity.

 First of all, how are you and your team doing in these COVID-19 times?

-Thankfully, our business passes these turbulent times more or less stable, but, of course, like the rest of the world, we have changed a lot to adjust to the current situation – setup effective remote work, adopt new requests and communication styles.
-The processes work well, but everybody is missing face-to-face communication and opportunities to see our clients.
+Thankfully, our business passes these turbulent times more or less stable, but, of course, like the rest of the world, we have changed a lot to adjust to the current situation – set up effective remote work, and adopt new requests and communication styles.
+The processes work well, but everybody misses face-to-face communication and opportunities to see our clients.